Nepenthes edwardsiana: Species differences

 Nepenthes edwardsiana and N. villosa differ in a number of morphological features.
 The peristome of N. villosa is more intricate and its pitchers are not elongated above the hip, unlike those of N. edwardsiana.
 In N. edwardsiana, the apex of the lamina is usually acute, compared to the typically emarginate apex found in N. villosa.
 As noted by Danser, the indumentum of these species also differs, with N. villosa being densely hirsute throughout and N. edwardsiana having an inconspicuous covering of very short hairs.
 The two taxa can also be distinguished on the basis of their floral morphology; the pedicels of N. villosa have a filiform bract, while those of N. edwardsiana do not.

 Additionally, N. edwardsiana and N. villosa differ considerably in their altitudinal distributions.
-The latter species generally occurs at ultrahighland elevations (2300–3240 m), whereas N. edwardsiana is found between 1500 and 2700 m.
+The latter species generally occurs at ultra-highland elevations (2,300–3,240 m), whereas N. edwardsiana is found between 1,500 and 2,700 m.
 Where their altitudinal distributions overlap, they are still identifiable as distinct species.

 Nepenthes edwardsiana differs from N. macrophylla in the structure of its peristome.
 Although highly developed, the peristome ribs and teeth of N. macrophylla are considerably shorter than those of either N. edwardsiana or N. villosa.
 The pitcher mouth of N. macrophylla is distinctive in that it rises gradually towards the lid, while at the same time not forming a pronounced neck.
 In addition, the mouth of this species has a much more oblique insertion than its relatives.
 Nepenthes macrophylla is also distinguished by its broad, ovate lid.
 The lower pitchers of N. edwardsiana and N. macrophylla are quite similar in shape, although in the latter species the hip is always positioned in the upper portion of the pitcher cup.
 The upper pitchers of these species are more distinct, with those of N. macrophylla being more ovoid and less elongated.
 As its name suggests, N. macrophylla has very large leaves and these may be twice as long as those of N. edwardsiana or N. villosa.

 Whereas N. edwardsiana and N. villosa are restricted to the Kinabalu area, N. macrophylla is only found near the summit of Mount Trusmadi.

 Botanists Matthew Jebb and Martin Cheek suggest that N. edwardsiana is related to N. mira, a species endemic to Palawan in the Philippines.